mciach/LocusTreeInference/README.md

 ## Licensing and Credit

 The software is availiable under General Public Licence 3.0.
-If you use the Locus Tree Inference in your work, please cite our article, which will be availiable here in September 2017.
+If you use the Locus Tree Inference in your work, please cite:
+*Michał Ciach, Anna Muszewska, Paweł Górecki*, Detecting Locus Acquisition Events in Gene Trees, Proc. of WABI 2017